 The Cy Pres Fund will be available in the form of 50 percent General Purpose Vouchers and 50 percent Specific Category Software Vouchers.
 The vouchers can be redeemed for a variety of goods and services, as described in the Frequently Asked Questions (100KB).
 "Eligible Schools", as defined in the Settlement Agreement, means all public kindergarten through twelfth grade schools, including charter schools, in which at least 50 percent of the attending students are eligible to receive free or reduced price meals through the National School Lunch Program (NSLP).
+(For purposes of identifying eligible schools, school eligibility was based upon NSLP data from the 2001-12 School Year.)
 The Cy Pres Fund is disbursed via vouchers which can be used for the eligible school buildings.
 School districts can coordinate and apply for the vouchers on behalf of the eligible public schools within the districts.

 As per the Settlement Agreement, the New York State Education Department (NYSED) is responsible for issuing the Request for Application (RFA), certifying voucher recipients based on criteria contained within the RFA, and monitoring the program through end-of-program certification and site visitations.

-Rust Consulting, selected by the Supreme Court of the State of New York, New York County as the Settlement Claims Administrator, will be responsible for the issuing, processing, and payment of vouchers to the certified voucher recipients.
+Rust Consulting, selected by the Supreme Court of the State of New York, New York County as the Settlement Claims Administrator (SCA), will be solely responsible for determining which technology products and services purchases can be reimbursed with the STVP vouchers.
+Rust Consulting will also be responsible for the the issuing, processing, and payment of vouchers to the certified voucher recipients.